ids-s1-20/project-the_mousebreakers/README.md

 and that once employed were doing just as good a job.

-To see how each variable contributes to the gender of the astronauts we used logistic regression for the covered variables.
-Then we divided the data into a training set and a test set to predict the gender of an incoming astronaut based on those variables.
-The Receiver operating characteristic curve came out to be above the diagonal line.
-This means that the variables taken into consideration do in fact contribute to the gender of the astronauts.
+To see how each variable contributes to the gender of the astronauts we used logistic regression.
+We split the data into two sets: training and testing, and predicted the gender of an incoming astronaut based on covered variables.
+The Receiver Operating Characteristic curve came out to be above the diagonal line, meaning that the variables do in fact contribute to the gender of the astronauts.

 In conclusion, we have found that different variables contribute differently to the gender of the astronaut, with nationality and selection programme being the most influential.
 We have shown that there is an upward trend in the number of female astronauts.
 Possible reasons for that are changing traditional gender roles and striving for equality in the workplace which results in a progression towards gender equality in the space industry.

 ## Presentation